R4kaaaN/cheatsheets/rsync/rsync_English.md

 #### IMPORTANT NOTE:

-if you kept the forward slash `/` after the source directory - `source/` - it will sync its content only, but if you removed it `source` it will sync the entire directoy as we saw in the above example `tests` completely synced into `backups`.
+if you kept the forward slash `/` after the source directory - `source/` - it will sync its content only, but if you removed it `source` it will sync the entire directory as we saw in the above example `tests` completely synced into `backups`.

-#### You may only need to sync the content instead of sync the entire directory in this case you will append `/` to the source directory.
+You may only need to sync the content instead of sync the entire directory in this case you will append `/` to the source directory.

 ```bash
 $ rsync -rv tests/ backups/